paul-ylz/dir/README.md

 import "github.com/paul-ylz/dir"

 func main() {
-  // file is a string path to a file file := dir.LastModifiedFile("/path/to/storage/pattern_*.xml")
+  // file is a string path to a file.
+If no files match it returns an empty string. file := dir.LastModifiedFile("/path/to/storage/pattern_*.xml")

+  if file != "" {
     // do something with file...
+  }
 }
 ```